Daily stress is an inherent fact of doing business for women entrepreneurs.

 I invite you to consider that when (not if, because given these working conditions, it’s inevitable) you start to feel like you’re breaking down or burning out, this is actually a kind of good news.

 It means there’s nothing wrong with you.
 In fact, it means there’s actually something right: your organism is working as it should to give you signals that it needs care.

 As an entrepreneur, any number of unexpected difficulties can arise.

 I don’t initially perform well under stress.

 My first reaction is definitely to freak out.

-Last month, when my bookkeeper–upon whom I rely very heavily because I have dyscalculia–told me they weren’t going to be supporting my accounting software anymore, it stressed me out.
+When my bookkeeper–upon whom I rely very heavily because I have dyscalculia–told me they weren’t going to be supporting my accounting software anymore, and were therefore “firing me” as a client, it stressed me out.

 I felt overwhelmed.
 I put my head on my desk and cried.

 That was definitely a stress response from my nervous system.